harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-faqs.md

 ### Do we support nested AD groups syncing to Harness on AD SCIM sync?

 Enabling Azure AD provisioning in Harness allows user provisioning from Azure AD.
 Users directly provisioned require group assignment in Harness, while Azure AD group members' group assignments are managed in Azure AD.
-Please refer more on this in the following [Documentation](https://developer.harness.io/docs/platform/role-based-access-control/provision-users-and-groups-using-azure-ad-scim/)
+For more details, go to [Provision users and groups using Azure AD SCIM](https://developer.harness.io/docs/platform/role-based-access-control/provision-users-and-groups-using-azure-ad-scim/)

 ### How do I pass --target-path to deploy the code into the different path in Azure Web App deployment?